vbidula/sync-model/README.md

 4. `'METHOD'`(int) - method of parameter interpolation in XSPEC. `0` for linear, `1` for logarithmic.

-You have to specify parameters only for particular electron distribution, for example, `Powerlaw` distribution doesn't need parameter 'beta' to be specified.
+Only parameters for particular electron distribution have to be specified.
+For instance, `Powerlaw` distribution doesn't need parameter 'beta' to be specified.

-You can also define range for energy axis in `Escale`, `Emin`, `Emax`, `Epoints`:
+There is also a possibility to define a range for energy axis in `Escale`, `Emin`, `Emax`, `Epoints`:
 - `Escale` - Scale of energy axis.
 Possible values: `'log'`, `'lin'`.
-If `Escale = 'log'` then `Emin`, `Emax` - powers of ten.
+If `Escale = 'log'` then `Emin`, `Emax` - powers of 10.
 - `Emin`, `Emax` - upper and lower limits.
 - `Epoints` - array length of energy axis.
-This value should not be lower than number of channels in your data.
+This value should not be lower than a number of channels in your data.

 Other parameters:
 - `Nsep` - number of subintervals for integration.
 More precisely integration but takes much more time.
 In most of cases `Nsep = 5` is enough.